Heterogeneous multiscale methods for rough-wall laminar viscous flow: Numerical results

 chosen to capture influence of the macroscopic curvature of $\Omega^{\rm mac}$.
-The percent difference between the largest and smallest resulting values of slip amounts is a negligible 0.3\%, indicating that simply performing one micro-solve at a single $s_j$ is sufficient in this case.
+However, the percent difference between the largest and smallest resulting values of slip amounts is a negligible 0.3\%, indicating that simply performing one micro-solve at a single $s_j$ is sufficient in this case.

-In contrast to the previous example, the macroscopic flow $U$ is not one dimensional, i.\,e.\ both $U_2$ and $\partial U_1/\partial x_1$ are nonzero, as can be seen from the DNS curve in \cref{fig:u1wavy} and \cref{fig:u2wavy}.
+In contrast to the previous example, the macroscopic flow $U$ is not one dimensional, i.\,e.\ both $U_2$ and $\partial U_1/\partial x_1$ are nonzero, as can be seen from the DNS curve in Figures \ref{fig:u1wavy} and \ref{fig:u2wavy}.
 However, since at $x_2 = 4\epsilon$ the horizontal component of the flow is approximately one order of magnitude larger than the vertical component for a given $x_1$, it is reasonable to attempt to approximate the vertical component as being zero and compute with periodic boundary conditions and the free-stream condition \eqref{eq:free_stream}.

-Similar to the previous numerical example in \cref{subsection_channel_comp_1} a difference of about one percent is observed between the slip amount computed this way and the slip amount using the more general projection $\pi_j(U)$.
+Similar to the previous numerical example in Section \ref{subsection_channel_comp_1}, a difference of about one percent is observed between the slip amount computed this way and the slip amount using the more general projection $\pi_j(U)$ from Appendix \ref{appendix:micro_bc}.